amyasnikov/validity/docs/plugin_settings.md

     This setting does not influence Test Results bound to a Report.
 These results can be deleted only together with the Report they are bound to.

+### polling_threads

+*Default:* `500`

+*Type:* `int`

+Validity uses threads to perform device polling.
+This setting defines the upper limit of these threads number.
+If you have extremely large amount of devices (e.g. 100 000), you may want to increase this number to speed up the overall polling process.

 ## Settings Example

 Here is the full example of Validity settings: